Hernandezn/react-refresh-2026/thinking-in-react-2026/README.md

 This is part of my re-introduction to React in 2026.

-Run this application using `npm run dev` and going to http://localhost:5173/
+Run this application by using `npm run dev` and going to http://localhost:5173/